Cultural Context

 - The Program: The real Mahalo Rewards Club

-- The Goal: Unlike the South Park version, this isn't about entitlement, it is about reciprocity (Kōkua).
+was created to fund discounts for both Kamaʻāina (locals) and respectful visitors. - The Goal: Unlike the South Park version, this isn't about entitlement, it is about reciprocity (Kōkua).
 It ensures that the tourism economy benefits the local families who call Hawaii home.